-We have heard this term quite often.
-“Sports Injury” refers to a wide array of conditions including ranging from joint dislocations, bone fractures, tendon tears, or ligament strains to simpler forms of injury such as muscle strains and bruising.
-A sports physiotherapist would be best placed to treat sports injuries.
+This term is heard quite often.
+“Sports Injury” refers to a wide array of conditions from joint dislocations, bone fractures, tendon tears, or ligament strains to simpler forms of injury such as muscle strains and bruising.
+A sports physiotherapist is best placed to treat sports injuries.

-The treatment options entirely depend on the severity of injuries and healing timings also differ from case to case.
-For instance, typically, a muscle will heal quicker than a fractured bone, similarly, ligaments tears heal quicker than cartilages.
+The treatment options entirely depend on the severity of injuries, and healing timings also differ from case to case.
+For instance, typically, a muscle will heal quicker than a fractured bone.
+Similarly, ligament tears heal quicker than cartilages.

 In broader terms, sports injuries are classified as either intrinsic or extrinsic injuries.
 A twist or a contact/impact with another player as well falling causes extrinsic injuries.
 To some extent, these injuries are unavoidable regardless of a player’s fitness, training, and conditioning levels.

-On the other end of the spectrum, we have intrinsic injuries.
+On the other end of the spectrum, there are intrinsic injuries.
 These injuries result from straining or pulling an area either during active playing or post-game due to resulting soreness.
 Typically, in intrinsic injuries, there is no incident to report that specifically caused the injury.